Fushun: Economy

 Fushun is a highly industrialized area and nicknamed "the City of Coal".
 It has developed as a thriving center for fuel, power and raw materials and is also offering more and more opportunities in textiles and electronics.
 One of the world's largest open-pit coal mines, the West Open Mine, is located south of the city.
-Exploited from the 12th century, it was operated as an open pit mine during the 20th and early 21st Century; however, as of 2015, the West Open pit, 1,000 feet deep, with an area of 4.2 square miles, was exhausted and unstable.
+Exploited from the 12th century, it was operated as an open pit mine during the 20th and early 21st centuries; however, as of 2015, the West Open pit, 1,000 feet deep, with an area of 4.2 square miles, was exhausted and unstable.
 Total coal production in Fushun as a whole had fallen below 3 million tons, down from 18.3 million tons in 1962.
 Fushun has a major aluminum-reduction plant and factories producing automobiles, machinery, chemicals, cement, and rubber.

 The total GDP of the city of Fushun was 54.27 billion yuan in 2009 (ranked 4th out of the 58 cities and counties in Liaoning province).
-The GDP per capita of the city of Fushun was 40391 yuan in 2009. (ranked 21st out of all 58 cities and counties in Liaoning province).
+The GDP per capita of the city of Fushun was 40391 yuan in 2009 (ranked 21st out of all 58 cities and counties in Liaoning province).